newrelic/ansible-install/README.md

 - Find your account ID: [Account ID documentation](https://docs.newrelic.com/docs/accounts/accounts-billing/account-structure/account-id/)

-# Adding a Target
+# Adding a new target support to `ansible-install`
-To add a new target to your setup, follow these steps:
+For developers who want to add support for a new target to the `ansible-install`, please refer to [this](https://github.com/newrelic/ansible-install/blob/main/defaults/developers-guide.md) documentation.

-## Step 1: Update `defaults/main.yml`
-Add the `target-name` and its corresponding `installer` to the `target_name_map`.
-The `installer` name can be found in the recipes of the [open-install-library](https://github.com/newrelic/open-install-library) repository.

-## Step 2: Configure Host File
-Update the host file with the IP address of the target host including SSH configuration for the host.

-## Step 3: Create `playbook.yml`
-Use the [Playbook Template](https://github.com/newrelic/ansible-install?tab=readme-ov-file#example-playbook) as a reference to create a new `playbook.yml`.
-Add the target key to the `targets` attribute (include any environment variables required by the agent).

 ## Support